jgagne/ajovt3-zs21-vskk/05-voice-tone.md

 ## Homework

 1. Use your *new* content style guide to revise about texts, case study, and CV content.
 Ask yourself, "Is this me, in writing?
-Do I sound like this in person?"
+Do I sound like this in person?
+Is this how I want to sound?"

 2. Use these four tips to revise your content for better accessible writing:
    - Aim for an average sentence length of 20-ish words.
    - Keep an eye out for any 3- and 4-syllable words, and replace 2- and 1-syllable words.
 See [Use simple words and phrases](https://www.plainlanguage.gov/guidelines/words/use-simple-words-phrases/) for reference.
    - Use contractions early and often.
    - Use [Hemingway Editor](https://www.hemingwayapp.com) to double-check your reading-level (lower is better), fix passive voice, complex words and sentences, etc.

 ## Readings